hsnutony/DIP-Final/README.md

-# DIP-Final :
-# Image Deblurred and Face Detect by Example Photo (based on Matlab)
+# Image Deblurred and Face Detect by Example Photo

 Use face detect and math operations to find the kernel of blurred direction.